 Day 10: Catania, Siracusa.
 Sicily's second city, Catania was largely rebuilt after the earthquake of 1693 with long straight streets lined with Baroque palaces.
-Special arrangements to see a magnificent private palazzo and a Byzantine chapel, and visits to the Roman theatre, Normano-Baroque Cathedral and adjacent monastery of Sant'Agata.
+Special arrangements to see a magnificent private palazzo and a Byzantine chapel, and visits to the Roman theatre and Normano-Baroque Cathedral.
 Continue to Syracuse for the first of three nights.

 Day 11: Noto, Siracusa.
 Rebuilt after the 1693 earthquake, the hill town of Noto is one of the loveliest and most homogenous Baroque towns in Italy.
 All of honey-coloured stone, vistas are enlivened with carved stone balconies with elaborate ironwork.
 Visit the convent of Santa Chiara, the cathedral and San Carlo.
-Return to Siracusa in the afternoon via the Archaeological Park and its famous Greek theatre, the largest of its type to survive.
+Return to Syracuse in the afternoon via the Archaeological Park and its famous Greek theatre, the largest of its type to survive.

 Day 12: Siracusa.
 Morning visit to the mainland to Santa Lucia al Sepolcro, the church for which Caravaggio painted the Burial of Saint Lucy.
-Continue to the Archaeological Museum, organised thematically to bring together material from much of Magna Graecia, before winding up in the adjacent catacomb of San Giovanni, site of Siracusa's first cathedral.
+Continue to the Archaeological Museum, organised thematically to bring together material from much of Magna

+Graecia.
 The afternoon is free.

 Day 13: Siracusa.
-Situated at the southernmost tip of the island of Ortigia, guarding the entrance to the 'Great Harbour', the Castello Maniace is one of the great architectura statements of 13th-century Europe.
+Situated at the southernmost tip of the island of Ortygia, guarding the entrance to the 'Great Harbour', the Castello Maniace is one of the great architectura statements of 13th-century Europe.
 See the Antonello da Messina's bewitching Annunciation in the nearby Palazzo Bellomo.
-Fly from Catania, via Milan, arriving London Heathrow at c.
-8.45pm.
+In April: fly from Catania, via Milan, arriving London City at c.
+6.30pm.
+In May: fly from Catania, arriving London Gatwick at c.
+1.45pm.
+In September: fly from Catania, arriving London Gatwick at c.
+1.45pm.